2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: OL, S, DT

-Buffalo is working to get younger at the corner position and drafted Hairston to learn behind Tre’Davious White, who is back with the team on a one-year deal.
-Aside from adding a receiver, not many changes on offense need to be made by Buffalo, who again, address need in a successful way.
+Buffalo is working to get younger and more talented at the corner position after being unable to stop Patrick Mahomes yet again.
+Aside from adding a receiver, not many changes on offense need to be made by Buffalo, who again, address need successfully.

 Pick 31, TRADE Philadelphia Eagles – LB Jihaad Campbell